 About Fulham Palace

-The 13-acre botanical gardens flourished in the late seventeenth century under Bishop Compton who sent Reverend Bannister to Virginia ostensibly as a missionary but also to send back seeds and cuttings of ‘exotic’ plants.
-To this end Europe’s first magnolia tree was grown at Fulham Palace and other species debuted including the Cork oak, the Black walnut and numerous varieties of maple, some of which are still present.
+The site’s 13-acre botanical gardens flourished further in the late 17th century under Bishop Compton, who sent Reverend Bannister to Virginia, ostensibly as a missionary, but also to send back seeds and cuttings of ‘exotic’ plants.
+To this end Europe’s first magnolia tree was grown at Fulham Palace and other species debuted including the Cork oak, the Black walnut and numerous varieties of maple, some of which are still present today.

-Today, visitors can visit the museum which includes Roman artefacts found by the Thames riverbank, grand paintings of past residents and reigning monarchs as well as a plethora of a thousand years’ worth of objects depicting how residents, guests and visitors of Fulham Palace lived, worked and entertained themselves.
+The accompanying museum may also be explored which includes Roman artefacts found by the Thames riverbank, grand paintings of past residents and reigning monarchs, as well as a plethora of objects depicting how residents, guests, and visitors of Fulham Palace lived, worked, and entertained themselves.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.

 Discover the best historic locations in London from the British Museum to the London Mithraeum and more, includes an interactive map of London's cultural landmarks, monuments and museums.